Chile country brief - Bilateral Fact Sheet

 High level engagement

-- 2021 October – Minister for Trade, Tourism and Investment Dan Tehan met Vice Minister for Trade Rodrigo Yañez (Paris OECD side-meeting).
+- 2021 October – then Minister for Trade, Tourism and Investment Dan Tehan met Vice Minister for Trade Rodrigo Yañez (Paris OECD side-meeting).

-- 2021 February and May – Minister for Trade, Tourism and Investment Dan Tehan spoke to Vice Minister for Trade Rodrigo Yañez (virtual).
+- 2021 February and May – then Minister for Trade, Tourism and Investment Dan Tehan spoke to Vice Minister for Trade Rodrigo Yañez (virtual).

 - 2021 May – visit to Chile by Chief of Royal Australian Navy Rear Vice Admiral Michael Noonan.

-- 2020 September – Minister for Trade, Tourism and Investment Simon Birmingham spoke to Vice Minister for Trade Rodrigo Yañez (virtual meeting).
+- 2020 September – then Minister for Trade, Tourism and Investment Simon Birmingham spoke to Vice Minister for Trade Rodrigo Yañez (virtual meeting).

 Agreements with Chile